Leticia-maria/QuantumFoca.jl/docs/src/index.md

 ## Quick Example

 Consider that you want to calculate the electronic energy of a methane molecule.
-First, you will need the cartesian coordinates of the molecule of interest:
+First, you will need the cartesian coordinates of the molecule of interest.
+This information is stored in our ```methane.xyz``` file, formatted as follows:

 ```julia
 5